thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 # Introduction

-Automated agents are increasingly used in business and user workflows, including AI assistants, search indexing, content aggregation, and automated testing.
+Agents are increasingly used in business and user workflows, including AI assistants, search indexing, content aggregation, and automated testing.
 These agents need to reliably identify themselves to origins for several reasons: